Quickstart

 2Set up and unlock

-Client-side crypto, helper library in development.
+Client-side crypto.
 Generate a 256-bit Secret Key as your Emergency Kit.
 Derive the AUK as Argon2id(passphrase, salt) XOR HKDF-SHA256(SK, account_id, "auk").
 Build the X25519 account keypair, wrap the private half under the AUK, make a first vault key wrapped to the account public key.
 See the 2SKD section.

 var body = """